 3D printers can open up a world of opportunity when it comes to creativity and ingenuity.
 These printers give you the chance to bring your designs to life through incredible 3D models.
 These printers come in all different styles with lots of options to choose from so getting started can be a challenge.

-It’s hard to go wrong with any of our top standing desk picks, but we recommend MakerGear M2 for its software, printing materials and ease of use.
 Compare all of your options before making a final decision, though, to make sure that you’re choosing the right model for your circumstances.